liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 ![Figure 5.3: Service Definition](../../images/api-web-svc-wsdl.png)

 With the WSDL specified, Eclipse automatically adds the auxiliary files and libraries required to consume that web service.
 Nifty!

-Here's the code that locates and invokes operations to add a new UserGroup named `MyUserGroup` and assign to it a `User` with screen name *test*:
+Here's the code that locates and invokes operations to create a new user group named `MyUserGroup` and add a user with the screen name *test* to it:

     import java.net.URL;